maehler/phd-thesis/markdown/chapter1.4.md

 This can be viewed as the Catch 22 of genomics, where we have biological complexity on one side and limited data availability and computational power on the other.

 Machine learning is class of methods that can be used in order to identify patterns in large data sets.
-In paper II we use a support vector machine (SVM)approach to classify samples as male or female based on gene expression.
+In paper II we use a support vector machine (SVM) approach to classify samples as male or female based on gene expression.
 Omics data have a dimensionality problem with a large number of variables (e.g.\ genes) compared to the number of observations.
-A SVM will very likely perform very well on this kind of data, but it will not generalise, i.e.\ new observations will not be classified with a very high accuracy.
+An SVM will very likely perform very well on this kind of data, but it will not generalise, i.e.\ new observations will not be classified with a very high accuracy.
 This can be alleviated somewhat by limiting the model using cross-validation, but instead the model will likely have a bad performance for all data instead.
 In order to use methods like this, the data must be limited to smaller data sets with a higher signal to noise ratio.